IHE/ITI.MHD/input/pagecontent/testplan.md

 * "Comprehensive Metadata" for the Document Source & Document Recipient
 * "XDS on FHIR" for the Document Recipient and Document Responder (i.e. XDS backend for server actors)
 * "Uncontained Reference" for all MHD actors

-### Document Source and Document Recipient - ITI-65

-Given that the system that has implemented the Document Source may choose to implement a subset of the functionality provided by the Document Source, the capability of the Document Source would be able to test only that subset of the following.
-The Document Responder also may only support a subset of the functionality provided by the Document Responder (e.g., may not support Folders, or may have policy against external document content).
-The conformance to Minimal-Metadata vs Comphrehensive-Metadata would also vary depending on the functionality of the SUT.

-#### Positive Test Scenarios
-presumes security successful
-* provide CapabilityStatement with indications of support of the MHD Document Source
-* Where both minimal-metadata and comprehensive-metadata are supported by SUT, it would test both minimal and comprehensive to test out extremes
-* Publish one DocumentReference with document content
-* Publish one DocumentReference with external document content
-* Publish two Documents with document
-* Publish one Document and a Folder
-* Publish two Documents and a Folder
-* Publish Replacement of a Document
-* Publish one Document and an update to an existing Folder
-* Publish one Document and a Transform of that Document
-* Publish one Document as a Transform of an existing Document
-* Publish one On-Demand Document
-* Publish one Deferred-Creation Document

-#### Negative Test Scenarios:
-Document Responder returns failure-mode, Document Consumer handles failure gracefully
-* Access control failure
-* No CapabilityStatement available from Document Responder
-* Minimal-Metadata when Comprehensive is required
-* Hash and Size do not match the document content
-* Metadata is proper, but not within configured policy (e.g., unsupported FormatCode)
-* document too big
-* Folder not supported
-* external document not supported
-* inability to store content (e.g., storage failure, or XDS return failures)

-### Document Consumer and Document Responder

-Given that the system-under-test that has implemented the Document Consumer may choose to implement a subset of the functionality provided by the Document Consumer.